 3. Keep the weeds down

 Weeds are competition for water and soil nutrients so keeping them at bay will help your garden plants absorb the most water and nutrients they can get from the soil.
 I don’t know anyone who likes to weed, but it’s important to keep them under control one way or the other.
-Here are some helpful weeding tips you may find useful.

 4. Mulch heavily